openhab/org.openhab.binding.zwave/doc/hank/rgbbulb_0_0.md

 ### Parameter 24: Notification when Load status change

-RGB BULB can send notifications to associated device RGB BULB can send notifications to associated device (Group Lifeline) when the status of the RGB BULB is changed.
+RGB BULB can send notifications to associated device
+<p&gtRGB BULB can send notifications to associated device (Group Lifeline) when the status of the RGB BULB is changed.</p&gt
 The following option values may be configured -:

 | Value  | Description |